-Welding & Surface Preparation
+Welding & Repair

 Correct use of equipment and competence among users are key factors to safe welding.
 Safety must always be of the highest priority - for the protection of crew, ship and cargo.